Fairview Heights, Illinois: Education

 Three elementary/middle school districts serve Fairview Heights: Grant-Illini District 110 covers the west side of the community, and Pontiac William Holliday School District 105 covers the east side of town.
 A small portion on the northeast corner of the community is covered by O'Fallon District 90 and another portion on the far western edge is served by East St. Louis District 189.

 Trade colleges in Fairview Heights, IL include the Regency Beauty Institute and formerly Vatterott College.
-The Grant-Illini District 110 sends students almost exclusively to Belleville Township High School East.
+The Grant-Illini District 110 sends students almost exclusively to Belleville High School-East.